Cozy Peach Kitchen

 Molasses crinkles are made like any other traditional cookie recipe:

-1. Start by creaming together room temperature butter and brown sugar.
-Brown sugar gives these cookies a rich, more caramel flavor than granulated sugar would.
+1. Cream the butter: Start by creaming together room-temperature butter and brown sugar.
+Brown sugar gives these cookies a richer, more caramel flavor than granulated sugar would.
 It also contributes to the golden brown color of the molasses crinkles.

-2. Mix in molasses and one egg.
-It's best if your egg is also room temperature but it's okay if it's not.
+2. Add molasses and egg: Stir in until just combined.
+It's best if the egg is also room temperature, but it's not a deal breaker if it's straight out of the fridge.

-5. Bake in a preheated 350 degree oven for 10-12 minutes, until the edges are set and browning.
+6. Bake the cookies: Line the cookie dough up on a parchment paper lined cookie sheet.
+Bake at 350 degrees F for 10-12 minutes, until the edges are set and browning.
 The cookies will be puffy when they come out of the oven.
 While they chill they flatten and get their "crinkled" appearance.

-• Add sprinkles to the sugar for a festive appearance.
+• Make it extra festive: Add sprinkles to the sugar for a festive appearance.
 Add 1 tablespoon of sprinkles to each cup of sugar.

-• Vegan options: I recommend checking out my vegan gingerbread cookies recipe which is very similar.
+• Vegan options: I recommend checking out my vegan molasses cookies recipe which is very similar.
 It uses coconut oil and an egg substitute.

 Do I have to chill the cookie dough?